 Today’s journal is your one stop shop for all your kimono robe questions, answered!
 Over the years, we’ve received so many questions about our materials, collections, how to style, and more.
 So today, in an effort to provide you with as much information and detail about these beautiful botanical pieces as we can, we’re rounding up some of the most asked questions below.
 Not only do we have answers for you on this page, but plenty of links to other parts of our website and journal to give you a deeper dive into whatever questions to which you’d like to dive deeper.
-Transparency has always been a cornerstone of our small family business, and we hope that today’s journal with all the ins and outs of our kimono robes and wraps gives you a more comprehensive look at our entire collection.
+Transparency has always been a cornerstone of our small family business, and we hope that today’s journal with all the ins and outs of KIM+ONO robes and kimono wraps gives you a more comprehensive look at our entire collection.

 Can these kimono robes be worn outside as well as inside?

 Yes, absolutely!
 All of our kimono robes and wraps can be worn inside while your lounging around the house, or outside while you’re galavanting around town.
 Start your morning with your silk kimono robe and a morning routine that deepens your breath.
 Slip into your favorite piece as a lightweight layer over jeans for a day about town.
 Or pair your favorite kimono wrap with a little black dress, wearing it as a lightweight jacket in lieu of pashmina, for an extra head-turning look for a date night.
 However you wear your kimono robe, the most beautiful thing about the piece is you — so lean into your own unique style!
 To get inspired, check out the myriad kimono styles others have put together as well.

 What are the differences between materials in each kimono style?